Luxoft/qml-coreui/docs/topics/refactor.md

 }
 ```

-In the next step we can then move the singleton onto the other side and pass it into the component.
+In the next step, we can then move the singleton onto the other side and pass it into the component.

 ```diff
 // AppPanel.qml